-Almost without exception, if you are making payments on property, you have agreed that the property will serve as collateral for repayment of the debt.
-This means that if you default on your payments, the creditor (or lender) can repossess the property, sell it, and obtain a court judgment against you (a deficiency judgment) for the difference between what you owe and what the property sold for.
-In bankruptcy, debts secured by collateral are called “secured debts.”
+Almost without exception, if you’re making payments on an item of property, you’ve agreed that the property will serve as collateral for repayment of the debt.
+If you default on your payments, the creditor (or lender) can repossess the property, sell it, and obtain a court judgment against you (a deficiency judgment) for the difference between the amount you owe and the auction price (however, some states have laws against deficiency judgments).

 A secured debt has two parts:

-(To learn more about exemptions in Chapter 7 bankruptcy, see our Bankruptcy Exemptions area.)
+(To learn more about exemptions in Chapter 7 bankruptcy, Bankruptcy Exemptions.)